Pink Dawn Viburnum

 Viburnum x bodnantense 'Pink Dawn'Item #7358 USDA Hardiness Zone: 5 - 8

 A wonderful shrub for multi-season beauty.
-After putting on a late winter to early spring show of fragrant pink flower clusters, rich green leaves cloak its cinnamon colored branches.
-Foliage transforms to bright hues in autumn, accompanied by ornamental blue fruit.
-Excellent landscape accent.
+After putting on a late winter to early spring show of pink flower clusters, the thick, lustrous, rich green leaves cloak its cinnamon-colored branches.
+Foliage transforms to bright hues in autumn, accompanied by blue ornamental fruit.
+An excellent landscape accent.
 Deciduous.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate grower; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.

-- DetailBotanical Pronunciation:vy-BER-num x bod-nan-TEN-seePlant type:ShrubDeciduous/evergreen:DeciduousSunset climate zones:4 - 9, 14 - 24, 31, 32Growth rate:ModerateAverage landscape size:Moderate grower; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.Special features:Bird Friendly, Deer Resistant, Easy Care, Fall Color, Ornamental Berries, Year-round InterestFoliage color:GreenBlooms:Early SpringFlower color:PinkDesign IdeasBring year-round beauty to your garden with this fine shrub.
-Plant near a walkway or front door, where you can enjoy its fragrant winter blooms.
+- DetailBotanical Pronunciation:vy-BER-num x bod-nan-TEN-seePlant type:ShrubDeciduous/evergreen:DeciduousSunset climate zones:4 - 9, 14 - 24, 31, 32Growth rate:ModerateAverage landscape size:Moderate growing; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.Foliage color:GreenBlooms:Early SpringFlower color:PinkFlower attributesShowy FlowersDesign IdeasBring year-round beauty to your garden with this fine shrub.
 Small enough to include in the tiniest of gardens.
-Attractive even when bare in winter, it's cinnamon colored branches in winter will force easily and are lovely in winter bouquets.Companion PlantsWitch Hazel (Hamamelis); Spirea (Spiraea); Magnolia (Magnolia); Sweetspire (Itea); Weigela (Weigela)
+Attractive even when bare in winter, it's cinnamon-colored branches in winter will force easily and are lovely in winter bouquets.Companion PlantsWitch Hazel (Hamamelis); Spirea (Spiraea); Magnolia (Magnolia); Sweetspire (Itea); Weigela (Weigela)

-- CareCare InformationProvide well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationAdapts to most well-drained soils; tolerates clay if drainage is adequate.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency once established.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a tidy, neat appearance, prune annually to shape.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.